"I be off the slave ship...building pyramids, writing my own hieroglyphs"

-I think about Kendrick Lamar, and carrying on the tradition within the new realities and narratives.
-Kendrick has moments when he puts this new paradigm for introspection, ethos, and social commentary, together in the intellectual tradition of Black social commentators - in the tradition of story-telling.
+I think about Kendrick Lamar's young body of work, and on the politics of carrying on the tradition within the new realities and narratives.
+Kendrick has moments when he puts this new paradigm for introspection, ethos, and social commentary, together in the mold of the great Black social commentators - in the tradition of story-telling.
 And those moments are so dope.

 A few months ago, Ta-Neshi Coates wrote in the NY Times about how important K-Dot's album "good Kid, m.A.A.D. city" is for understanding what Black males and residents in urban cities face; that elites don't get it; and thus Black males seek to treat this misunderstanding and alienation through other means.
 Coates decides to emphasize the means of music and criminality: 1) rappers are masters of violence, 2) they are authors commenting on the new social structures, and 3) music is where they make fantasy parallel to reality, as a way of explaining the rules and strategies for mastering the new structures.
 In this logic, mastery equals survival.